aditya-tamhane/aditam/static/media/about.20cf422bb0ee1253c5f8.md

 - At the start of my final year, I secured four job offers and was primarily engaged in working at a company.

-- In 2023, amid the IT industry recession, I graduated with first-class distinction, showcasing my semester projects, final year project, and publishing my debut academic paper.
+- In 2023, I graduated with first-class distinction, showcasing my semester projects, final year project, and publishing my debut academic paper.

-- Currently, I find myself in a situation where my company has laid off several freshers, including me.
-I am now actively searching for a new job - a gateway back into the techy world that I am passionate about.
+- In 2024, I founded Aditya 360°, a platform empowering businesses to dominate local search with expert Google Business Profile management, captivating 360° virtual tours, and result-driven local SEO.

 Ask me in person for other stories that I'm afraid to share with the internet.